about kevin olega

-- I write articles for CreativeSomething.net
+- I wrote articles for CreativeSomething.net

-Last year, I left my call center job to take care of my health and had become a freelancer.
+In 2016, I left my call center job to take care of my health and had become a freelancer.

 As of April 2017, my work queue is presently full and as a result, I’m currently rejecting offers for jobs, business and investments.